-The Qualities of the Best Father Figures in Flicks, Fiction and Faith
+The Qualities of the Best Father Figures in Flicks, Fiction and Faith Written by the Down The Hobbit Hole Blog Collaborative

 There are people fortunate in life to have amazing father figures.
 Others only have what’s portrayed in literature and on film.
 What does it take to be a great dad?
 Here are some examples of great father figures and the qualities that endeared them to us.

-The Best Father Figures In childhood literature:
+The Best Father Figures In Childhood Literature

 There are lots of wonderful father figures in Children’s literature.
 From Hop on Pop to the more modern Dad that runs all over to find his daughters lost Knuffle Bunny- we’re thankful for the positive portrayals of dads we can find in picture books.
 These dads in particular…